Anne Dunham: Paralympic career

 Dunham went to her fourth Paralympics in 2008.
 The dressage events were not held in the host city Beijing but instead took place at the Olympic Equestrian Centre in Hong Kong.
 Dunham at the age of 59, competing on her horse Teddy Edwards, won her first individual Paralympic gold medal in the championship test grade Ia and also won silver in the freestyle test grade Ia.
 In the team open Dunham, with teammates Lee Pearson, Sophie Christiansen and Simon Laurens won the gold medal.
-This meant that Dunham has won a gold medal in this event at four consecutive Games.
+This meant that Dunham won a gold medal in this event at four consecutive Games.

+Personal life and death

+Dunham was born in Tyne and Wear and had one daughter.
+She later lived in Broad Hinton, Wiltshire, and died on 11 May 2025, at the age of 76.

 Honours

 In the 2009 New Year Honours, Dunham was appointed Member of the Order of the British Empire (MBE) for services to disabled sport.
 She was appointed Officer of the Order of the British Empire (OBE) in the 2017 New Year Honours for services to para-equestrianism.